MySQL /etc/my.cnf

 Files in /etc/ contain system-wide configuration settings that affect all users.

-When should I use this my.cnf file?
+When should I use this my.cnf?

-How do I restore MySQL to default settings?
+How do I restore MySQL defaults?

-Can I use this configuration file for MySQL troubleshooting?
+Can I use this for MySQL troubleshooting?